greencardamom/WaybackMedic/README.md

 Source code for WaybackMedic bot.
 GNU Awk 4.1

-The core functionality is medic.awk. driver.awk "drives" (executes) medic, which in turn is executed by GNU Parellel
+The core functionality is medic.awk.

+driver.awk "drives" (executes) medic, which in turn is executed by GNU Parallel in batches

-project is a tool for creating new batches of articles for processing
+project is a tool for creating and managing batches of articles for processing by medic

 bug is a tool to view article diffs after processing to see what changes medic proposed

 demon-* is the communication layer with AWB

-When running AWB, if the demon detects changes to an article since medic processed it, it will reprocess the article real-time to prevent unintended reverts
+When running AWB, if the demon detects changes to an article since medic processed it, it will re-process the article real-time to prevent unintended reverts

 Installation
 ==================